Ashanti Martinez

-Ashanti F. Martinez (born April 25, 1996) is an American politician.
-He is currently a member of the Maryland House of Delegates from District 22 in Prince George's County, having been appointed to the seat by Governor Wes Moore to fill a vacancy left by the appointment of Alonzo T. Washington to the Maryland Senate.
-He previously ran for the House seat in 2018 and 2022.
+Ashanti F. Martinez (born April 25, 1996) is an American politician who has served as a member of the Maryland House of Delegates from District 22 in Prince George's County, since 2023.
+A member of the Democratic Party, he was appointed to the seat by Governor Wes Moore to fill a vacancy left by the appointment of Alonzo T. Washington to the Maryland Senate.

-Background
+Early life and education

 Ashanti F. Martinez was born on April 25, 1996, in Washington, D.C.
 He grew up in a working-class family and was educated at Parkdale High School.
+Martinez graduated from Howard University with a bachelor's degree in political science in 2018.

+Political career

+Early political career

-He first got involved with politics when he was 14 years old as a member of the Prince George's County Young Democrats.
+Martinez first got involved with politics when he was 14 years old as a member of the Prince George's County Young Democrats.
 In 2016, Martinez worked on the congressional campaign of state delegate Joseline Peña-Melnyk.
-After graduating from Howard University with a bachelor's degree in political science in 2018, he worked as the director of constituent services for Prince George's County councilmember Tom Dernoga.
+After graduating from Howard University, he worked as the director of constituent services for Prince George's County councilmember Tom Dernoga.
 He then worked as a research and policy analyst for CASA de Maryland.
 Martinez also worked as an intern for U.S. Representatives Elijah Cummings and Steny Hoyer, an aide to the Maryland Legislative Latino Caucus, and as a campaign manager for Arkansas House of Representatives candidate Vivian Flowers.

 In April 2017, Martinez announced that he would run for the Maryland House of Delegates in District 22.
 He was defeated in the Democratic primary, placing fifth with 10.1 percent of the vote.